Policies

 Use Guidelines:

-• Face coverings are required in the library per campus guidelines.
+• Face coverings are recommended in the library per campus guidelines.

 • No food or drink is allowed in the library.
 Water is allowed in containers with lids.